Lukassssssssssssss/UNIFR_RE_PROJECT_B/README.md

     npm start
     Once the server is running, open your browser and navigate to: http://localhost:5173

-5. **Build for Production**
-    To create an optimized build for production, execute: npm run build
-    The output will be available in the dist directory.

 ## Features
-- Sign into their accounts.
+- Sign into your account (now it works as long as you login using an E-Mail format).
 - Access key parts of the system at all times.
 - Able to log out at all times.
 - Browse available courses and enroll in them.
+You'll be able to see which courses are available and which you've already enlisted in.
 - View important system or admin messages.
+You'll be met with a small window where you can see if you have any new messages.
+And you can head over to the "Notifications" part and check out all your messages.
 - Access grade details and course performance.
+You'll be able to see what courses have already been evaluated and which ones you haven't.
+You'll also see if you've passed or not.
-- Receive your bills and pay them here.
+- Receive your bills and check their status (paid or not paid).

 ## Project Structure
 The project follows a modular structure using **Aurelia** for building the frontend and **Vite** for fast bundling.

 Overview of the key directories and files: